 As a case for re-humanizing family therapy, as opposed to numbly accepting its soulless “medicalization” in the name of safety and profitability, author David Keith scrutinizes an interview conducted more than 35 years ago by Carl Whitaker and highlights why Whitaker’s unconventional ways worked.
 Bravely challenging the status quo, Keith rallies for renewed freedom of language and developing a therapeutic Self, and explains how spending time with a “Crazyman” can be good for all concerned.

 For Keith, Whitaker embodied therapeusis, “that elusive complex, energetic, and abstract core of psychotherapy.”
-And due to his relationship with Whitaker, Keith calls for a higher order — the reshaping of clinical minds.
-He proposes that therapists learn to listen more carefully, and that they playfully and energetically use language in all its forms — irony, syntax, metaphor, etc. — as opposed to relying on evidence-based methods.
-Irony, especially, commands Keith’s full attention because the Empire of Overregulation he states leads to a squelched spirit; spirits often high in ‘irony deficiency.”
+And due to his relationship with Whitaker, Keith calls for a higher-order — the reshaping of clinical minds.
+He proposes that therapists learn to listen more carefully and that they playfully and energetically use language in all its forms — irony, syntax, metaphor, etc. — as opposed to relying on evidence-based methods.
+The irony, especially, commands Keith’s full attention because the Empire of Overregulation he states leads to a squelched spirit; spirits often high in ‘irony deficiency.”
 Keith instead champions semiotics, offering an analogy of a forest: “alive, recycling, blossoming, growing, consuming.”
-He considers semiotics the enigmatic soul of the art of psychotherapy, its heart being caring and empathy.
+He considers semiotics the enigmatic soul of the art of psychotherapy, its heart being caring, and empathy.
 If not for the evil Empire with its bloodless language of “business-eze,” bureaucracy, and bottom-lines, therapists could be free to pursue the passion of truly helping others.

 Carl Whitaker took giant steps in this direction, and David Keith is in for the long-haul.
 Like a marathon runner, Keith has taken up the torch of therapeutic freedom, redefining what it means to really care for patients.
 Godspeed!